 #3.
 Why is PDF accessibility important for businesses and compliance?

-PDF accessibility is important for businesses and compliance because it makes sure all users, including those with disabilities, can access information.
+PDF accessibility is important for businesses and compliance because it ensures all users, including those with disabilities, can access information.
 As a business, you can also reach more people with an accessible PDF and comply with standards like the ADA and Section 508.